NotAShelf/nyx/README.md

 - [nh](https://github.com/viperML/nh)

-Projects I have made to use in this repository, or otherwise cool software that are used in this repository that I have contribted to, or would like to endorse.
+Projects I have made to use in this repository, or otherwise cool software that are used in this repository that I have contributed to, or would like to endorse.

 - [nyxpkgs](https://github.com/notashelf/nyxpkgs) - my personal package
   collection